The Memo: How the Classified Military Document that Helped the U.S. Win World War II Can Teach You How to Succeed in Business

 Peter Drucker once said that WWII was determined, not by superior arms as we often imagine, but by getting things done.
 “The Allies won,” said Drucker, “their victory achieved by management.”

 The covert doctrine that led to our victory was outlined in a rather mundane sounding memorandum titled: Completed Staff Work.

 This message was so vital to the war effort that the USA’s leadership was concerned about its falling into enemy hands.
 During WWII, the military restricted its distribution because it was concerned with security.
 However, the closely-held secret was not only about troop movements, armament capabilities or the atom bomb.
 The Allied generals wanted to ensure that the enemy would not know that the Free World knew how to execute.
 The Allies had refined the practice of management and wartime discipline.

 Today, on the business battlefield, clichés abound: Do the work.
 Plan your work and work your plan.
 But the reality is that organizations still struggle to get projects completed on time and within budget.
 Everyone from newly hired employees up to the CEO is still searching for the “secret sauce.”
 What is the magic formula that will help employees get work done on time and help people be more effective managers?

 In fact, the secret ingredient is spelled out in this military memo and remarkably, The Doctrine of Completed Staff Work has withstood testing–literally–under fire.
 The Memo is based on original research.
-The doctrine was published in the 24 January 1942 edition of the Army Navy Journal and probably classified later.
+The doctrine was published in the 24 January 1942 edition of the Army and Navy Journal and probably classified later.